Setting Up PayPal Payment Method

 Firstly, ensure test mode is enabled from ProfilePress > Settings > Payments >> Payment Methods.

-go here.
+You can access these by clicking on “Accounts” on the left side menu inside the Sandbox developer dashboard – or go here.
 You can get the credentials for these accounts by clicking on the three dots and then clicking view/edit account.

 Save the Business and Personal credentials to doc because you’ll need them during your test.

-If you can’t find a default app created automatically for you by PayPal, or you prefer to create a new app, ensure the Sandbox tab is selected and the App Type set to “Merchant.”
+If you can’t find a default app created automatically for you by PayPal, or you prefer to create a new app, ensure the Sandbox tab is selected and the App Type is set to “Merchant.”

 Log in to https://www.sandbox.paypal.com/businessmanage/preferences/payments with the sandbox Business account (the one selected when creating the app) and make sure to “Allow payments sent to me in the currency I do not hold” to one of the “Yes” options.